Classic and Timeless – Sherwin-Williams Colonnade Gray

 Before you paint the walls of your home or office, you must consider the underlying theories associated with the color.

-Not only will it help you finalize the best option but also decide upon the best color to pair it with.
+Not only will it help you finalize the best option but also help you decide on the best color to pair it with.

 Whether it’s an accent wall or the moldings and trims, the RGB Values and LRV (Light Reflectance Value) are important to know.